“We are never so vulnerable as when we love.”

 These are all legitimate questions, and well worth exploring.
-You can consider scheduling an initial consultation with me to address some of these questions.
+An initial consultation will provide an opportunity for us to address these questions together.

 Does this sound like your situation?

-When a couple comes in to see us, they are usually at a stage where their relationship has caused a distressful amount of hurt, distance, pain, and resentment.
+When a couple comes in to see us, they are usually at a stage where their relationship has caused a distressful amount of hurt, distance, pain, disappointment, and resentment.
 Some of these distresses are communicated through open conflicts or non-verbal tension that permeates the fabric of the relationship.
 Some other couples find themselves dealing with a betrayal so significant that they wonder if they should just pack and leave, or if they should stay and work on repair.
-More often than not, couples have lost sight of how they ended up at this very unhappy place.
+Either way, couples often have lost sight of how they ended up at this very unhappy place.

 Therapy can provide a way for couples to identify unmet needs behind their unsuccessful communication, gain control of their destructive patterns, learn new skills to communicate clearly, and gain insights into what triggers them.

 What if we want to find out more?

-If you feel uncertain about what you need, or unsure if I am the right person for the two of you, these are very good questions to ponder.
-The purpose of an initial consultation is for you to tell me what you are struggling with and ask me some questions, and then we can find out together if working with me is something that suits and feels right for the two of you.
+If you feel uncertain about what you need, or unsure if I am the right person for the two of you, these are all important questions.
+The purpose of an initial consultation is for you to tell me what you are struggling with and to find out how I work, and then we can decide together if working with me is something that suits and feels right for the two of you.

 How Dr. Bertie Wai works